Henry Methvin: Barrow gang

 On April 30, Methvin took part in a Kansas bank robbery with the Barrow gang, joined by Joe Palmer, and they escaped with $2,800.
-On May 1, the gang was identified in a bank robbery in Sac City, Iowa, and two days later they took $700 from a bank in Everly.
-They then traveled south to meet relatives in Dallas on May 6, and then another family meeting with Methvin's father in Louisiana.
+On May 1, the gang was identified in a bank robbery in Sac City, Iowa.
+Two days later they took $700 from a bank in Everly.
+They traveled south to meet relatives in Dallas on May 6, and another family meeting with Methvin's father in Louisiana.
 On May 19, Methvin was sent into a diner to get sandwiches for the gang.
-While he was still at the counter, a police car passed the diner, and Clyde drove off, leaving Methvin behind.
+While he was at the counter, a police car passed the diner, and Clyde drove off, leaving Methvin behind.
 He hitchhiked to Ruston, where his parents were living at the time.

 According to most versions of the story, Methvin told his father that the gang had planned a spot for a rendezvous in the event that any of the gang were separated.
 Methvin was supposed to meet the gang on a deserted stretch of highway south of Arcadia.
 Ivan Methvin, then being harassed by lawmen in pursuit of his son and the rest of the gang, was alleged to have given this information to Louisiana sheriff Henderson Jordan, who then passed it on to Texas Ranger Frank Hamer.
 In exchange, Methvin was promised that his son would not get the death penalty for the murders of Troopers Wheeler and Murphy in Grapevine, Texas two months earlier.
 It is unclear whether Henry Methvin was aware of this arrangement.